laravel/docs/notifications.md

 <a name="database-prerequisites"></a>
 ### Prerequisites

 The `database` notification channel stores the notification information in a database table.
-This table will contain information such as the notification type as well as custom JSON data that describes the notification.
+This table will contain information such as the notification type as well as a JSON data structure that describes the notification.

 You can query the table to display the notifications in your application's user interface.
 But, before you can do that, you will need to create a database table to hold your notifications.
-You may use the `notifications:table` command to generate a migration with the proper table schema:
+You may use the `notifications:table` command to generate a [migration](/docs/{{version}}/migrations) with the proper table schema:

     php artisan notifications:table